flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

    While this is not good, it is mostly a consequence of violating the SRP.

 3. **[Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle):** Specifics depend on abstractions.
-Yet IB files entangle screen flow and view descriptions with highly specific formats and tools.
+Yet IB files entangle abstract screen flow and view descriptions with highly specific formats and tools.
 What is logically an independent "view model" technically becomes dependent onto system specifics.

 4. **[Effective artifacts tell the truth](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html):** We could interpret all the above principles as aspects of this more fundamental assessment.